ghowland/sysync/README.md

 This is all the parameters available, found in the "./sysync/handlers/defaults/" directory, for the given Configuration Handler, with any updated values found in the packages.

-Note the "__key" parameter, which will map to "path" in a files Configuration, or "name" in a yum Configuration.
+Note the "__key" parameter, which will map to "path" in a files configuration, or "name" in a yum configuration.
 This is the unique identifier that allows sysync to act idempotently after processing all section items from all packages.  "__key" will only be seen more than once using the files "ordered" parameter, otherwise there will only be 1 instance of a given Configuration Handler "__key" in the inspect output.

 ### Configuration Handlers